top of page

 is not reliable income for school budgets

 Though revenue from timber sales represents more than 46% of DNR's beneficiary funding, that income accounts for just more than 1.3% of the state's school needs, which rarely benefits the rural districts that need it most.
 Plus, the income is dependent on market prices, which make school budgeting difficult.
 “Surely we can get schools on a more solid footing than a declining revenue source,” State Superintendent Reykdahl says.
-At the October 2024 Board meeting, Land Commissioner Hilary Franz agreed, saying the legislature needed to create a better funding system for schools.
+At the October 2024 Board meeting, Former Land Commissioner Hilary Franz agreed, saying the legislature needs to create a better funding system for schools.

 Q & A WITH THE DNR